 The copollutant issue is generally well addressed.
-There should be a greater distinction between those copollutants of greatest concern and those of less concern in reviewing key studies.
-Greater advantage could also be taken from studies of indoor exposure and for studies undertaken in different seasons.
+There should be more distinction between those copollutants of greatest concern and those of less concern in reviewing key studies.
+There can be more interpretation from studies of indoor exposure and for studies undertaken in different seasons.
+The indoor exposure studies can be informative because they do not have the same mix of copollutants as the outdoor exposure studies.
 More consideration of the modes of action associated with the various copollutants would also be of use.
 The agency may also want to revisit the selection of key studies/evidence in tables such as Tables 5-7 and 6-5.
-The McConnell et al. (2010) study should be given greater attention in the discussion of key evidence.
+The McConnell et al. (2010) study should be given more attention in the discussion of key evidence.